 This is where the imagination kicks in.
 What was a kid doing deep inside a cave with a dog-like animal?

 Some archaeologists think they were exploring, maybe even helping decorate the walls with those stunning cave paintings.
 There’s evidence of charcoal smudges and firelight shadows that suggest human activity far from the entrance.
+The cave wasn’t just visited, it was used, inhabited, transformed into something sacred.

 Whatever the reason, the emotional core remains: they were together.
 That kid wasn’t alone.